microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaServicePrincipalOwner.md

 # Add-EntraBetaServicePrincipalOwner

-## SYNOPSIS
+## Synopsis
-Adds an owner to a service principal.
+adds an owner to a service principal.

-## SYNTAX
+## Syntax

 ```
 Add-EntraBetaServicePrincipalOwner -ObjectId <String> -RefObjectId <String>
  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Add-EntraBetaServicePrincipalOwner cmdlet adds an owner to a service principal in Azure Active Directory.
+the Add-EntraBetaServicePrincipalOwner cmdlet adds an owner to a service principal in Azure Active Directory.

-## EXAMPLES
+## Examples

 ### Example 1: Add a user as an owner to a service principal
 ```